pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 About this document
 -------------------

-Use this set of procedures to deploy Pega Platform™ on an Google Kubernetes Engine (GKE) cluster using a PostgreSQL database you configure in Google Cloud Platform (GCP).
-It is designed for any level of user, from a System Administrator to a development engineer who's interested in learning how to install and deploy Pega Platform onto GKE.
+Use this set of procedures to deploy Pega Platform™ on a Google Kubernetes Engine (GKE) cluster using a PostgreSQL database you configure in Google Cloud Platform (GCP).
+It is designed for any level of user, from a System Administrator to a development engineer who is interested in learning how to install and deploy Pega Platform onto GKE.

 Pega helps enterprises and agencies quickly build business apps that deliver the